 - Mess Kit and Cooking Supplies: To cook and eat on, you’ll need pots, pans, plates, and silverware.
 I’m a fan of the MSR Alpine Stowaway Pot because I can lock it closed and store my other bowls and silverware inside it.

 - Cookable Food: You’ll want a few meals you can cook if you enjoy substantial food.
 I like the freeze dried Backpacker’s Pantry meals – they’re really easy to make and don’t require much cleanup.
+Or, just follow these awesome car camping meals recipes for easy, quick, and delicious food on the go.

 - Non-Cook Snacks: Clif bars are my go-to snack for any camping weekend.
 They also make an excellent breakfast.
 I often bring a bag of dried fruits as well.